Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Set-AzAdvisorConfiguration.md

 ## DESCRIPTION
 Used to update the configuration of the Azure Advisor.
 Two types of Configuration are present: Subscription level configuration and ResourceGroup level configuration.

 Subscription level configuration: There can be only one Configuration for this type for a subscription.
-LowCpuThreshold and Exclude are properties of this type of configuration.
+LowCpuThreshold and Exclude properties can be updated using this cmdlet.
 ResourceGroup level configuration: There can be only one configuration for each ResourceGroup.
-Exclude is the only property of this type of configuration.
+Only Exclude property can be updated using this cmdlet.

 ## EXAMPLES